Battle Born weekend welcomes home honor flight travelers

 RENO — Many Nevada veterans who served from the Vietnam to Gulf wars as well as during the Cold War years said they were both in awe and humbled by their weekend trip to see the nation's monuments and memorials as part of the latest Honor Flight Nevada.

-Forty veterans including three married couples and two servicemen who live in Elko were surprised with the homecoming they recently recevied at the Reno-Tahoe International Airport after arriving home after spending three days in Washington, D.C.
+Forty veterans, including three married couples and two servicemen who live in Elko, were surprised with the homecoming they received on Oct.
+28 at the Reno-Tahoe International Airport after arriving home after spending three days in Washington, D.C.
 Their reception coincided with the state's Battle Born weekend to celebrate its statehood in 1864.

-"When I went in, I went to boot camp and then to school," said the Elko county resident, whose father is that city's chief of police.
+"When I went in, I went to boot camp and then to school," said the Elko County resident, whose son is that city's chief of police.

-After completing boot camp and additional training, the Navy assigned Weed to an LST (landing ship tank).
+After completing boot camp and additional training, the Navy assigned Weed to a landing ship tank.
 LSTs supported amphibious operations during World War II and later in Korea by carrying tanks, vehicles, cargo and landing troops directly onto shore where no docks or piers existed.
-After the Korean War, Reed said the crew from his LST and sailors from other ships conducted exercises including drills of dropping off supplies and men at Inchon, th site of a major battle in September 1950.
+After the Korean War, Reed said the crew from his LST and sailors from other ships conducted exercises including drills of dropping off supplies and men at Inchon, the site of a major battle in September 1950.

 Recommended Stories For You